 Flavors: Ripe mixed berries and deep, dark bing cherry saturate the mid-palate along with cranberry undertones.
 The voluptuous fruit is accompanied by bright acidity which expands in all directions and lifts the palate at the end of a long finish.

 Mouth feel: Treehouse both fills and charms the palate.
 There’s a plush texture that slowly and fully encompasses the tongue without overpowering it.
 The feeling is complete but not heady - a sumptuous combination of weight, power and elegance with a silky smooth and satisfying texture.

 Treehouse is really starting to come into its own, assuming the role it’s destined for on this special piece of land.
-The roots are well established now, so the vines need less and less irrigation and can rely mostly on ground water.
+The roots are well established now, so the vines can rely mostly on the native ground water.
 The plants themselves are strong, with just the right amount of vigor.
 When you walk the rows you can tell that the vines are comfortable and feel good.
-This vineyard never throws too large a crop; it somehow seems to know what the right fruit load is.
-Just enough to make the vines work, but not so much that the fruit becomes placid.
+It’s a magical place and I’m thrilled to see the vines continue to establish themselves so well in their vibrant red volcanic soils.

 WHY WE HOLD

 When we started this project I decided to hold our wines back for a full year after bottling to give them more time to rest and to integrate and allow more complexities to unfold.
 It is a luxury I’ve always wanted and the wines benefit decidedly from the extra time afforded to them.
 When at last the wines are opened they emerge more composed and together.